Meet Lucia Fernandes

 Where to Go Next

-If you’re unsure what your cat’s behavior is trying to communicate, you’re not imagining it and you don’t have to navigate it alone.
+If you are unsure what your cat's behavior is trying to communicate, you are not imagining it, and you do not have to navigate it alone.